 Why is STRIDE so pivotal?
 Think of it as your safety net.
 We can’t afford to play hide and seek with risks in cybersecurity, especially medical device cybersecurity.
 STRIDE allows security teams to take a proactive approach, addressing weaknesses before they can be exploited.

 Its structured nature promotes consistent analysis.
-When everyone follows the same protocol, it cultivates a culture of awareness and vigilance, which is vital in environments where patients and technologies intertwine.
+When everyone follows the same protocol, it cultivates a culture of awareness and vigilance, vital in environments where patients and technologies intertwine.

-In addition to fostering a security culture, implementing the STRIDE methodology also encourages collaboration across various departments.
+Implementing the STRIDE methodology fosters a security culture and encourages collaboration across various departments.
 For instance, IT teams can work closely with healthcare professionals to ensure that security measures align with clinical needs.
 This collaboration can lead to innovative solutions that protect sensitive data and enhance patient care.
 Furthermore, as the cybersecurity landscape evolves, the STRIDE framework can be adapted to incorporate new threats, ensuring that organizations remain resilient against emerging risks.

 As we delve deeper into the implications of STRIDE, it becomes clear that its relevance extends beyond immediate threat identification.
 It is a foundational element for developing comprehensive security policies and training programs.
 By educating staff about the nuances of each element, organizations can empower their employees to recognize potential vulnerabilities in real-time.
 This proactive stance mitigates risks and instills confidence in patients, who can trust that their health information is safeguarded against malicious intent.